Satellite navigation device: History

-In 1983, in the wake of the tragedy of the downing of Korean Air Lines Flight 007, an aircraft which was shot down while in Soviet airspace due to a navigational error, President Ronald Reagan made the navigation capabilities of the existing military GPS system available for dual civilian use.
+In 1983, in the wake of the tragedy of the downing of Korean Air Lines Flight 007, an aircraft which was shot down while in Soviet airspace due to a navigational error, President Ronald Reagan made the navigation capabilities of the existing military Global Positioning System available for dual civilian use.
 However, civilian use was initially only a slightly degraded "Selective Availability" positioning signal.
-This new availability of the US military GPS system for civilian use required a certain technical collaboration with the private sector for some time, before it could become a commercial reality.
+This new availability of the US military Global Positioning System for civilian use required a certain technical collaboration with the private sector for some time, before it could become a commercial reality.

 The Macrometer Interferometric Surveyor was the first commercial GNSS-based system for performing geodetic measurements.

 In 1989, Magellan Navigation Inc. unveiled its Magellan NAV 1000, the world's first commercial handheld GPS receiver.
 These units initially sold for approximately US$2,900 each.

-In 1990, Mazda's Eunos Cosmo was the first production car in the world with a built-in Satnav system.
-In 1991, Mitsubishi introduced Satnav car navigation on the Mitsubishi Debonair (MMCS: Mitsubishi Multi Communication System).
+In 1990, Mazda's Eunos Cosmo was the first production car in the world with a built-in satellite navigation system.
+In 1991, Mitsubishi introduced satnav car navigation on the Mitsubishi Debonair (MMCS: Mitsubishi Multi Communication System).
+In the same year, Sony introduced the Pyxis IPS-360, one of the first relatively affordable portable GPS units.
+The followup Pyxis IPS-760 was the first to feature swappable map database cards, aimed at aviators and boaters.
 In 1997, a navigation system using Differential GPS was developed as a factory-installed option on the Toyota Prius.

-In 2000, the Clinton administration removed the military use signal restrictions, thus providing full commercial access to the US Satnav satellite system.
+In 2000, the Clinton administration removed the military use signal restrictions, thus providing full commercial access to the US GPS satellite system.

 As GNSS navigation systems became more and more widespread and popular, the pricing of such systems began to fall, and their widespread availability steadily increased.
 Several additional manufacturers of these systems, such as Garmin (1991), Benefon (1999), Mio (2002) and TomTom (2002) entered the market.
 Mitac Mio 168 was the first PocketPC to contain a built-in GPS receiver.
 Benefon's 1999 entry into the market also presented users with the world's first phone based GPS navigation system.
 Later, as smartphone technology developed, a GPS chip eventually became standard equipment for most smartphones.
 To date, ever more popular satellite navigation systems and devices continue to proliferate with newly developed software and hardware applications.
 It has been incorporated, for example, into cameras.

 While the American GPS was the first satellite navigation system to be deployed on a fully global scale, and to be made available for commercial use, this is not the only system of its type.
-Due to military and other concerns, similar global or regional systems have been, or will soon be deployed by Russia, the European Union, China, India, and Japan.
+By 2020, due to military and other concerns, there are three other global navigation satellite systems (GNSS) that has become operational; Russia's GLONASS, the European Union's Galileo, and China's BeiDou Navigation Satellite System.
+In addition, regional systems such as India's NavIC and Japan's Quasi-Zenith Satellite System provide coverage over specific areas.